abd-04/CleanSheet/README.md

 # Writing the README content into a text file
-readme_content = """

 # CleanSheet CSV Cleaner

 🛠️ **CleanSheet** is a user-friendly Streamlit app designed to clean and preprocess your CSV files with just a few clicks.
-Whether you're handling null values, cleaning special characters, or removing duplicates, CleanSheet makes it easy to ensure your data is ready for analysis.
+Whether handling null values, cleaning special characters, or removing duplicates, CleanSheet makes it easy to ensure your data is ready for analysis.

 ## Features
 - **Upload CSV Files**: Simply upload your CSV file to get started.